depnoland/depno.land/README.md

 # depno.land
-> i'm korean. not good at english. so if you find any grammar mistakes, plz open issue(or pull request)
+> I'm korean. not good at English. so if you find any grammar mistakes, plz open issue(or pull request)

 ## introduction
 when i was initalizing deno project\